JavaProgrammers/AdventOfCode2021/README.md

 In this repository, we provide solutions for the puzzles using different programming languages.
 ## Repository Structure
-Pull Requests should match the following structure to be accepted
+PRs should match the following structure to be accepted
 ```
 .
 ├── README.md